 It’s the writer’s job to think about the other layers that can help an image tell a story.
 Be it through the use of photographic evidence to illuminate an argument or vantage point — or through the creative use of emerging technology such as augmented reality (AR) to bring virtual objects into real-world settings.
 At the end of the day, articles with images get substantially more views than articles without them.

 To illustrate the point, here’s a visual infographic from MDG Advertising:

 As you can see, the infographic does a great job displaying the power of images as a game-changer in storytelling.
 Again, very meta.

-5. Augmented reality (AR), geofilters and other social trends
+5. Augmented reality (AR), geofilters, and other social trends

 This brings me to the last and final visual storytelling strategy bound to gain serious traction in the ’20s: Augmented reality.
 You’ve been hearing about how it’s been coming for years.
-For marketers, it’s always been a matter of how, why and does the end justify the means.
+For marketers, it’s always been a matter of how, why, and does the end justifies the means.
 Well, get ready… it’s about to get good, really good, with some experts predicting AR could become a $25 billion dollar industry by the year 2025.

 To that point, I submit this branded content campaign allowing customers to try on — and purchase — things like a pair of Adidas.
-All part of an experience called “Shoppable AR” lenses designed to drive commerce on Snapchat.
+All are part of an experience called “Shoppable AR” lenses designed to drive commerce on Snapchat.
 Not mainstream by any stretch, but a likely peek at where it’s all headed.
 And fast.

 Visual storytelling is primed for a massive jump.
 Whether this is the kind of marketing your brand should be doing is up to you.
 The bottom line is that marketers (and writers, for that matter) must evolve to deliver ideas that make visual storytelling a priority across new technologies.
 In truth, it’s already on display when it comes to how both have combined to make virtual digital assistants come to life.